chhzh123/bril-dev/Lesson8/README.md

 make opt
 ```

-In this task, I implemented the loop reordering/interchanging pass in LLVM.
+In this task, I implemented a loop reordering/interchanging pass in LLVM.
 My code can be found [here](https://github.com/chhzh123/bril-dev/blob/master/Lesson8/skeleton/LoopAnalysis.cpp).
 I reused some facilities from my loop analysis pass in [Lesson 7](https://github.com/chhzh123/bril-dev/blob/master/Lesson7), and again compiled and run the program using [**LLVM 14**](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.0-rc1) with the new [pass manager](https://blog.llvm.org/posts/2021-03-26-the-new-pass-manager/).

 <!-- https://llvm.org/doxygen/LoopInterchange_8cpp_source.html -->

 ## Implementation
-At first I thought it should be easy to interchange two loops just like cutting and pasting the for-loop header in an IDE, but later I found it was very troublesome in LLVM IR.
-Since a loop is orgainized as several basic blocks as shown in the following figure (source from [LLVM Tutorial](https://llvm.org/docs/LoopTerminology.html#id7)), we need to carefully move those blocks and change their inter-relationship.
+At first, I thought it would be easy to interchange two loops just like cutting and pasting the for-loop header in an IDE, but later I found it was very troublesome to do it in LLVM IR.
+Since a loop is organized as several basic blocks as shown in the following figure (source from [LLVM Tutorial](https://llvm.org/docs/LoopTerminology.html#id7)), we need to carefully move those blocks and change their inter-relationship.

 ![](https://llvm.org/docs/_images/loop-terminology.svg)